 In-App Messages help you get content to your user without interrupting their day with a push notification.
 Customized and tailored in-app messages enhance the user experience and help your audience get the most value out of your app.
 With a variety of layouts and customization tools to choose from, in-app messages engage your users more than ever before.

-To see examples of in-app messages, check out our Client Integration Gallery.
+To see examples of in-app messages, check out our Case Studies.

 When to Use In-App Messages

 In-app messages are good for a lot of things.
 They can be used in web apps, Android apps, iOS apps, and more!

 In-app messages don’t deliver outside of the user’s app and won’t intrude on their home screen like push notifications do.
 In-app messages, by their nature, exist within your app and come with context and are almost never unwelcome!
 They’re always delivered when the user is active within your app.

 - App Management

 - Giveaways & Sweepstakes